 All these plants support an abundance of insects, most notably butterflies including chalkhill blue, small blue, dingy skipper, green hairstreak and the rare Duke of Burgundy fritillary (at Rudge Hill Common).
 Skylarks and tree pipits breed and kestrels and buzzards are often seen overhead.

 The beech woodlands are host to plants including green hellebore, common wintergreen, bird's-nest orchid and broad-leaved helleborine.
 A number of nationally rare plants also occur, including fingered sedge, stinking hellebore and yellow star-of-bethlehem.

 The woodland animals include rare spiders and snails - all restricted to ancient woodland sites.
-Butterflies include silver-washed fritillary and, less commonly, white admiral and white-letter hairstreak.
+Butterflies include silver-washed fritillary and, less commonly, white-letter hairstreak.
 Breeding birds include tawny owl, buzzard and wood warbler.
-Buckholt Wood is especially noted for being home to over 800 species of fungi.
+Buckholt Wood is especially noted for being home to over 780 species of fungi.

 For further information contact site staff on tel: 01452 813630